top of page

 Do you snore at night?
 Are you constantly tired throughout the day?
 Did you know that you may be suffering from a sleep disorder known as obstructive sleep apnea?

-The TMJ, also known as the temporomandibular joint, connects the temporal process of the maxilla (upper jaw) to the mandible (lower jaw).
-Often people will incorrectly state that they have TMJ when they are referring to TMJ related pain, more commonly known as TMD (temporomandibular joint disorder).
-TMD represents a broad term to describe muscle and joint related pain affecting the TMJ.
-Orofacial pain dentists treat and manage TMD along with other orofacial pain conditions.
+The TMJ, also known as the temporomandibular joint, connects the temporal bone (part of the skull) to the mandible (lower jaw).
+Often people will state that they have TMJ when they are referring to TMJ-related pain, more commonly known as TMD (temporomandibular joint disorder).
+TMD represents a broad term to describe pain associated with the muscles, joints, and other supporting structures related to the TMJ.
+Orofacial pain specialists treat and manage TMD along with other orofacial pain conditions.

 What is Orofacial Pain?